krunch3r76/gompress/README.md

 currently, gompress compresses a single file (which itself may be an uncompressed archive) but collecting and archiving multiple files is a solution being explored. stay tuned.

+curious how golem's nodes can work for you? visit https://golem.network to learn

 ## REQUIREMENTS
 - yapapi 0.9.1
 - a golem requestor installation with yagna client running and app-key exported etc
 - python 3.8-3.9

-tested on linux and windows. expected to work cross platform.
+tested on linux, windows, and mac os

 ## VIDEO DEMO